Clement-Pirelli/IntroToFlutter/dart_basics.md

 ### Defining a function

-Defining and calling functions also follows C#'s syntax, in most ways:
+Defining and calling functions also follows C#'s syntax, in most ways :

 ```dart
 bool Foo(double bar, double boz){ return bar < boz; } //a function taking one floating-point parameter, returning a boolean